Reduction along strong Dirac maps: Global version and interpretation in shifted symplectic geometry

-Suppose that the Dirac manifold $X$ is integrated by the presymplectic groupoid $\G\tto X$, and write $\Omega$ for the corresponding presymplectic form on $\G$.
-A \emph{Hamiltonian $\G$-space} \cite{xu:04} is a nondegenerate Dirac manifold $M$ with presymplectic form $\omega\in\Omega^2(M)$ and an action of $\G$ along a map $\Phi:M\too X$ such that \begin{itemize}[topsep=1.5pt] \item $\Phi$ is a Dirac realization with respect to the $2$-form $-\omega\in\Omega^2(M)$, and \item the graph of this action, which is given by
+Let $(X,L_X)$ be an $\eta_X$-twisted Dirac manifold with presymplectic groupoid $\G\tto X$, and write $\Omega$ for the corresponding presymplectic form on $\G$.
+A \emph{Hamiltonian $\G$-space} \cite{xu:04} is a nondegenerate Dirac manifold $M$ with presymplectic form $\omega\in\Omega^2(M)$ and an action of $\G$ along a map $\Phi:M\too X$ such that \begin{itemize}[topsep=1.5pt] \item the graph of this action, which is given by